The AI Talent Gap Is Real. The Real Story Is About Readiness.

 IBM adds another layer: AI spending is projected to exceed $550 billion in 2024, but 75% of organizations planning AI investment have only 25% of the employees with skills to implement and manage AI systems.

-1. They Hire for Skills, Not Credentials
+1. They Hire for Capability, Not Credentials

 2. They Invest in AI Literacy Across the Organization